waydabber/BetterDisplay/README.md

 ## Compatibility

 - The app is compatible with all Apple Silicon macs running macOS Monterey (MacBook Air, Mini, 2020 and 2021 MacBook Pros).
-- The app is also compatible with Intel Macs capable of officially running macOS Big Sur but mirroring might not work as expected especially on Macs with AMD GPUs.
+- The app is also compatible with Intel Macs capable of officially running macOS Big Sur but dummy mirroring might not work as expected especially on Macs with AMD GPUs.
 - The app is compatible with headless mode as well (both Apple Silicon and Intel).

-### Dummy limitations you should consider

 Virtual Displays have some intrinsic limitations in current macOS versions which might affect some use-cases: